Al3zama1/swe-notes/CCNA/18 - EtherChannel.md

 	* If you configure `channel-group 1 mode desirable/auto` , the interface will automatically use PAgP.
 If you configure `channel-group 1 mode active/passive`, the interface will automatically use LACP.

 ### Port-Channel interface Configuration
-After configuring the EtherChanel, in whatever mode, PAgP, LACP, or static, the port-channel interface itself has to be configured.
+After configuring the EtherChanel, in whatever mode, PAgP, LACP, or static, the port-channel virtual interface itself has to be configured.
 ```
 Switch(config)#interface port-channel 1
 \\ when ISL and dot1q are both supported by the switch